 Kidsafe Victoria’s ‘Farm Safety Creative Competition’ is designed to engage Victorian primary school students in learning and discussions about farm safety in a fun and interactive way!

 The competition calls on students to get creative and design educational farm safety materials and messaging based on this year’s theme, “Reducing Harm on the Farm”.
-We have also put together a range of interactive and engaging learning sessions to help you build the competition into your term 4 classroom activities.

 The winning entries will be utilised to form the basis of a farm safety education campaign targeting Victorian parents and carers with important information on farm safety.